Home

 A Kitchen "Work Horse"

-A Food Processor like the one pictured here is a kitchen "work horse" used to chop, shred & slice, julienne, grate, mince, crumb, mix, cut-in, puree, mash, blend, and grind.
+A Food Processor is a kitchen "work horse" used to chop, shred & slice, julienne, grate, mince, crumb, mix, cut-in, puree, mash, blend, and grind.

-Processors are somewhat like blenders but the difference is that processors use different blades and disks to do different jobs.
+Processors use different blades and disks than a blender to do different jobs.

 A blender has a fixed blade.
 Processor bowls are usually shaped different to be more suited to deal with solid or semi-solid foods.
 Blenders "shine" when it comes to liquids.

-The base of a processor holds a motor which turns a vertical shaft.
-The motor is usually heavy and that serves to keep a processor from "walking off" a countertop when it is operating.
+Today, the base of a processor holds a motor which turns a vertical shaft.
+The motor is usually heavy and that serves to keep a processor from "walking off" a counter top when it is operating.

 A "pusher" is provided, sized to slide through a feed tube that is designed to protect your fingers.